-Download these free SVG templates by signing up via the teal button below.
-If you are already a member, then login right here and find it in the SVG section.
-Remember to use the password you were given in the first email.
+Download these free rainbow templates by signing up via the form below.
+If you are already a member, log in right here and find it by searching rainbow.
 Need help entering the vault?
 Read this helpful post here.

 Crafting during quarantine can be a sanity saver, so if you are looking to add more color to your world be sure to download my ebook, The Joy of Paper Flowers!

 I have spent the last 9+ years building my creative skills and sharing them with others.
 My flower designs are created with simplicity, color, and crafty fun in mind.
 If you haven’t yet, be sure to join the subscriber community to gain access to all my freebies or visit my signature design shop here!

 Want to join my Facebook community to share your crafts and learn from the best?
 Click here to request access to my group, Crafters and Cricut Lovers.

 - How to Fill in Writing and Drawings with Cricut – No More Bubble Letters or Outlines!

 - Paper Dahlia Tutorial: How to Make Giant Paper Dahlias

 - Making Stencils with Cricut: Stencil Vinyl or Reusable, Which is Better?